villadora/express-bunyan-logger/README.md

 ## Configuration

+### options.logger

+A custom instance of `bunyan` logger to use in the middware.
+Useful if you already do all of the logging with `bunyan` and don't want this middleware to create a new unconfigured instance.
+Also useful if you want to pass a child logger into this middleware.

 ### options.format

 Format string, please go the source code to the metadata. ":name" will print out meta.name; ":name[key]" will print out the property 'key' of meta.name.